douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * arĥiduko - archduke
 * asembleo - assembly
 * asertanto - claimant
-* aserti - to assert, to allege, to claim
+* aserti - to assert; to allege, to claim
 * aserto - assertion
 * asignado - appropriation
-* asigni - to allocate, to assign
+* asigni - to allocate; to assign
 * asigno - allocation
 * asistanto - assistant
 * aso - ace
 * asocii - to associate
 * asocio - association
 * asorti - to assort
-* aspekti - to look, to appear
+* aspekti - to look; to appear
 * aspekto - aspect
 * aspirado - aspiration
 * aspiri - to aspire